cjlee112/phenoseq/doc/reference/analyze.rst

    Optional *kwargs* are passed directly to the :class:`SNP` constructor.

-.. function:: read_tag_files(tagFiles, tagfunc=get_filestem, replicatefunc=get_replicate_files, *args)
+.. function:: read_tag_files(tagFiles, tagfunc=get_filestem, filterFunc=filter_snps, replicatefunc=None, add_attrs=add_snp_attrs, *args, **kwargs)

-   Constructs and returns a :class:`TagDict` for a set of tags, each with replicate datasets.
+   Merges SNPs from multiple library files, returning a list of :class:`SNP` objects each with a ``tag`` attribute representing the specific library it was observed in.
+Each tag could correspond to a single sample, or to a pool of multiple samples depending on your experimental design.

-   *tagFiles*: a list of VCF files each representing a SNP dataset for one tag.
+   *tagFiles*: a list of VCF files each representing a SNP dataset for one tag (library).

    *tagfunc*: a function that takes a tag file path and returns a tag ID.

+   *filterFunc*: a generator function that takes a set of SNPs and generates the subset that pass some desired criteria.
+Can be set to ``None``.

    *replicatefunc*: a function that takes a tag ID and returns a list of VCF file paths representing the replicate datasets for that tag.
+If you specify this, you should also set ``filterFunc=analyze.filter_snps_repfiles`` to make it filter the SNPs using the replicate datasets.

+   *add_attrs*: a function that adds attributes to each :class:`SNP` object.
+Can be set to ``None``.

-   *args*: optional additional arguments to be passed to the :class:`ReplicateSet` constructor for each tagID.
+   *args*: optional additional arguments to be passed to the ``filterFunc`` filter function for filtering SNPs.

-.. function:: read_vcf_singleton(vcfFile)

-   Constructs and returns a :class:`TagDict` for a single VCF file.
+   *kwargs*: optional arguments to be passed to the :func:`read_vcf` function for reading each library file.

-.. function:: read_genome_annots(gbfile, fastafile=None, iseq=0, featureType='CDS')
+.. function:: read_genbank_annots(gbfile, fastafile=None, iseq=0, featureType='CDS')

    Constructs a (gene) annotation database from a Genbank genome file.
-   Returns three values:

-   * an annotation database

-   * an alignment container storing the alignment of the annotations to the genome sequence.

-   * the genome sequence object.
+   NB: this assumes each gene consists of **one** interval.
+   This cannot be used for multi-exon genes!
    It takes the following arguments:

    *gbfile* must be a path to a Genbank format file containing